SkillsFundingAgency/das-authorization/README.md

 ## SFA.DAS.Authorization.CommitmentPermissions

-`SFA.DAS.Authorization.CommitmentPermissions` requires an instance of `SFA.DAS.Authorization.CommitmentPermissions.Client.CommitmentPermissionsApiClientConfiguration` registering in your application's container.
+`SFA.DAS.Authorization.CommitmentPermissions` requires an instance of `SFA.DAS.Authorization.CommitmentPermissions.Configuration.CommitmentPermissionsApiClientConfiguration` registering in your application's container.

 ### SFA.DAS.Authorization.Features

-`SFA.DAS.Authorization.Features` requires an instance of `SFA.DAS.Authorization.Features.FeaturesConfiguration` registering in your application's container.
+`SFA.DAS.Authorization.Features` requires an instance of `SFA.DAS.Authorization.Features.Configuration.FeaturesConfiguration` registering in your application's container.
 If you're looking to deserialize an instance of `FeaturesConfiguration` from table storage and then register it in your container the JSON should look similar to the following:

 ```json
 {